Kavirondo: Culture and society

 Married women of the Bantu tribes are buried in their hut lying on their right side with legs doubled up, the hut being then deserted.
 Among the Nilotic tribes the grave is dug beneath the verandah of the hut.
 Men of the Bantu tribes are buried in an open space in the midst of their huts; in the Nilotic tribes, if the first wife of the deceased be alive he is buried in her hut, if not, beneath the verandah of the hut in which he died.
 A child is buried near the door of its mothers hut.
 A sign of mourning is a cord of banana fibre worn round the neck and waist.

-A chief chooses, sometimes years before his death, one of his sons to succeed him, often giving a brass bracelet as insignia.
+A chief chooses, sometimes years before his death, one of his sons to succeed him, often giving a brass bracelet as an insignia.
 A man's property is divided equally among his children.

 While some tribes live in isolated huts, those in the north have strongly walled villages.
-The walls are of mud and formerly, among the Nilotic tribes, occasionally of stone.
-Since colonization by the British the security of the country induced the Kavirondo to let the walls fall into disrepair.
+The walls are of mud and, formerly, among the Nilotic tribes, occasionally of stone.
+Since colonization by the British, the security of the country induced the Kavirondo to let the walls fall into disrepair.
 Their huts are circular with conical thatched roofs, and fairly broad verandas all round.

 A portion of the hut is partitioned off as a sleeping-place for goats, and the fowls sleep indoors in a large basket.
 Skins form the only bedsteads.
 In each hut are two fireplaces, about which a rigid etiquette prevails.
 Strangers or distant relatives are not allowed to pass beyond the first, which is near the door, and is used for cooking.
-At the second, which is nearly in the middle of the hut, sits the hut owner, his wives, children, brothers and sisters.
-Around this fireplace the family sleep.
+At the second, which is nearly in the middle of the hut, sits the hut owner, his wives, children, brothers, and sisters.
+Around this fireplace, the family sleep.

 Cooking pots, water pots and earthenware grain jars are the only other furniture.
 The food is served in small baskets.
 Every full-grown man has a hut to himself, and one for each wife.
 The huts of the Masaba Kavirondo of west Elgon have the apex of the roof surmounted by a carved pole which Sir H. H. Johnston says is obviously a phallus.
 Among the Bantu Kavirondo a father does not eat with his sons, nor do brothers eat together.
 Among the Nilotic tribes father and sons eat together, usually in a separate hut with open sides.
 Women eat apart and only after the men have finished.